Working with trade unions

 Advice on how to work effectively with trade unions

-Ongoing reports of collective industrial action show how important it is for organisations and people professionals to develop effective ways of working with recognised trade unions to improve employee relations as well as business outcomes.
+Ongoing reports of collective industrial action show how important it is for organisations, and people professionals, to develop effective ways of working with recognised trade unions.
+This is to improve employee relations as well as business outcomes.

-The historical decline in trade union membership has had an impact on the HR profession.
-Many contemporary professionals have little experience of dealing with trade unions and so lack the knowledge to handle issues and potential collective disputes effectively.
-Many also lack the range of skills needed to develop strong joint working relationships with unions and their representatives at a senior and management level.
+A previous historical decline in trade union membership has had an impact on the HR profession.
+Many contemporary professionals have little experience of dealing with trade unions.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.